• Home + Organization

 Train Museum

-So we’ve never actually been inside here (due to covid), but it’s worth a stop just so the kids can climb aboard the caboose!
+So we’ve never actually been inside here (every time we have gone to visit it’s been closed!) but it’s worth a stop just so the kids can climb aboard the caboose!
 My kids love trains, so this always makes them happy.

 If you’re curious what to pack for a trip to Cape Cod, check out my Cape packing list!